Listen to our podcast 🎧

 What is Zero Trust Security?

 Zero Trust Security is a modern way to protect systems that assumes no user, device, or network can be trusted by default.
-Every access request must be checked before allowing entry.
-Old security systems usually trust people once they are inside the network, but Zero Trust works the other way: never trust, always check.
+Every access request must be verified before allowing entry.
+Old security systems usually trust people once they are inside the network, but Zero Trust security works the other way: never trust, always check.

 For mobile-first banks, Zero Trust is important because: